74 – 75 High Street, Cradley Heath, Warley, Worcs

 1 Worcester Street, Kidderminster, Worcs

-Woolworths opened in Kidderminster in 1927.
-It was located at number 1 Worcester Street, next to what was then the Red Lion hotel.
+The new store was located at number 1 Worcester Street, next to what was then the Red Lion hotel.
 The hotel closed in 1963 and became Curtess Shoes, next to Woolworths in this 1970s postcard.
-The Woolworths building looks very 1960s and very large with multiple floors – so we can guess there was a huge makeover in the 1960s.

 David Williams was the store manager of Kidderminster Woolworths, before retiring in 2002.
 He says it was a great store, with a great team of people and they were entered in the Guinness records for the largest Christmas Grotto in Europe.
 In fact it was reported on the BBC News and is pictured below.
 Woolworths used to trade from two floors.
 But when trading was reduced to just one floor, David decided to put the empty floor to good use.
 They raised lots of money for Kids First and other charities.